Abhii3107/TravelHost/README.md

 - Forward geocoding on create/update to store coordinates.

 **Reviews & Ratings**
-- Only logged-in users can post reviews.
+- Only logged-in users can post reviews and comments.
 - Users can post ratings .
-- Only authors can delete their reviews.
+- Only authors can delete their reviews and comments.
 - Reviews auto-delete when the listing is removed.